 Ms. Winters began her professional career for the New York City Board of Education as a teacher of special education for the severely emotionally disturbed, in 1971.
 She holds a permanent license in Common Branches from the State of New York and is certified as a School Administrator and Supervisor.
 Winters graduated from Columbia University’s Teachers College, with a degree in Special Education Administration.

 As a teacher, she perfected her ability to deliver presentations to any age.
 Managing difficult audiences came easily.
 Winters not only majored in Education but also focused on the performing arts, with concentrations in Theatre and English.
 Her first novel, Adventures in Time, written in fifth grade, included sojourns to Topsy-Turvy Land and The Mushroom Planet.
 It is a child’s posthumous tribute to H.G.
 Wells.
 Several drafts of children’s books lie in wait in her morgue files.
 Two children’s musicals produced and written by Winters, have been publicly performed.
-A third musical based upon an Irish myth and set in modern-day Harlem, and a two-hander comedy Pinky, about a reclaimed and then lost friendship, are projects-in-waiting.
+A third musical based upon an Irish myth and set in modern-day Harlem, and a two-hander comedy Pinky, about a reclaimed, and subsequently lost friendship, are projects-in-waiting.

 Her teaching experience ranges, from nursery school music teacher to teaching assistant at CU’s Teachers College.
 Ms. Winters has an active private practice working with high school and post-graduate students applying for college and advanced degrees.
 Extending this craft, she assists adults seeking to change careers by creating effective resumes to reenter the workforce or merely update their curriculum vitae.
 Even with all these time-consuming activities, she has still managed to chair five successful Francis Lewis High School’s class of 1967 reunions, tracing over 1000 fellow graduates globally.